-Grade Level Projects- High School Students Only (Due to Covid-19, projects will be classroom based)
+Grade Level Projects- High School Students Only (Projects will return during the 2023-2024 school year)

 At Wayne School of Engineering, we feel that community based opportunities are extremely important to the success of our students.
 This helps add relevance to the curriculum and guide student interest towards future career fields which ultimately leads to a higher motivation to succeed.